Kaveeshamalindi/MediCare_Hospital_Management_System/README.md

 ## Application of Object-Oriented Programming

 Java is used for Object-Oriented Programming.
 That style is closer to the real-world scenarios, such as a Hospital Management System (HMS).
 The structure contains objects, classes, methods and attributes.
-That consists of main principles such as Object, Class, Abstraction, Inheritance, Encapsulation and Polymorphism
+That consists of main principles such as Object, Class, Abstraction, Inheritance, Encapsulation and Polymorphism.

 ### Object